dprojects/Woodworking/Docs/README.md

 * **Move:** In this mode you can move any object with custom step.
 You can also move containers, for example panel with dowels inside `LinkGroup`.
   * buttons: `X-`, `X+`, `Y-`, `Y+`, `Z-`, `Z+` move object into the chosen axis direction, there is auto-repeat so you can hold the button to move objects more quickly.
   * `Move step` if the object is recognized the `Move step` will be set by default with selected object thickness.
 The offset is calculated from objects anchors, usually left bottom corner (vertex).
+  * `animate move` if it is checked it will add animation to the move, so you can see a soft-close animation of the cabinet drawer.

 * **Move to Equal:** In this mode you can set equal space between objects.
 This feature works in the same way as [shelvesEqual](#shelvesequal) but here you can choose the coordinate axis.
   * `set` allows to set edge as start or end reference point.
 Sometimes if the access to edge require hide object it can be more useful to set one by one or if you want to update only single edge.
   * `set both edges` allows to set both edge at once as start and end reference point.
 This is much quicker way.